732nd Expeditionary Security Forces Squadron

 732 ESFS/Detachment 3 and 732 ESFS/Detachment 2 was a United States Air Force Security Forces unit sent to support Police Transition Teams in Baghdad, Iraq from 2005 until 31 July 2010.
 It was a "Request for Forces" (RFF) #619 or "In Lieu Of" agreement between the United States Air Force and United States Army.
 Rff 619 earned multiple unit awards and its members received individual awards such as the Army Combat Action Badge, Air Force Combat Action Medal, Purple Heart, and the Bronze Star.
-The 732 ESFS was the most highly decorated and regarded Air Force units that participated in OIF.
+Det 3 was the most highly decorated and regarded Air Force unit that participated in OIF.

 Organization

 Det-3 performing PSD duties in the Yarmouk neighborhood of Karkh district 2007.

-RFF 619 is the 732nd Expeditionary Security Forces.
-The 732nd ESFS was part of the 732nd Air Expeditionary Group under the 332nd Air Expeditionary Wing, headquartered at Balad Air Base, Iraq.
+RFF 619.
+While the detachments fell under the naming convention of the 732 ESFS located at Balad AB, Iraq, neither Det fell under them operationally.

-Det-3 was a subordinate unit of the 1-1 Cavalry and the 336 MP Battalion.
+Det-3 was a subordinate unit of the 1-1 Cavalry and the 336 MP Battalion, and later served under the 1 ABCT, 4th Infantry Division.
 In January 2009, Detachment 2 was formed and deployed to join the PTT efforts in Iraq.
-They were based initially at FOB Mahmudiyah in the middle of the "Triangle of Death."
-Det 1, 4, and 5 were tasked with Law & Order missions on their respective FOBs at Speicher, the IZ, and Adder/Tallil.
+They were based initially at FOB Mahmudiyah in the middle of the "Triangle of Death”.
 Det 6 was a Police Transition Team located at COB Speicher attached to the 97 MP Company part of the 25th ID, 89th Brigade.
 Detachment 6 was co-located with the 128th MP Company.
-A separate unit was tasked with the Law Enforcement Detachment.
-732nd ESFS MWD Handlers were assigned to Army units at FOBs throughout the AOR.
 The 732 ESFS Det 6 was also stationed at the MPSA (Mosul Public Safety Academy) Mosul Iraq from Dec 2005 to June 2006. and conducted In Lieu of missions for the U.S. Army.